johanbook/docs/network/dns.md

 know the target's [IP address](ip_address), however, this has several
 difficulties:

-- The target's IP address might change (e.g. it can be served by another machine).
+- The target's IP address might change (e.g. it can be served by a machine on another network).
 - IP addresses are very difficult to parse and remember to humans.

 To address these weaknesses, one introduced a system to associate names to the IP addresses, such as `https://my-website.com` corresponds to `https://127.0.0.1`.
-This name resolution is handled by a DNS server, which a machine can connect to in order look up a domain name (that process is called a NS lookup).
+This name resolution is handled by a DNS server, which a machine one can connect to in order look up a domain name (that process is called a NS lookup).

 ## Record Types

+A DNS provider has a list of different records.
+There are different types of records.
+Some common record types are

 - **A** Points to an IPv4 address.
 - **AAAA** Points to an IPv6 address.